-This post was taken directly from our website’s Documentation section.
+This post below was taken directly from our website’s Documentation section.
 To read the original post click here.

 Grasshopper offers hundreds of solutions for any kind of geometrical problem you can think of.
 Some of them can save us tons of frustration and time when programming our definitions.
 However, these time savers can be our worst enemy when it comes to processing efficiency.